-This paper examines the recent upsurge in foreign acquisitions of U.S. firms, specifically focusing on acquisitions made by firms located in emerging markets.
-Neoclassical theory predicts that, on net, capital should flow from countries that are capital-abundant to countries that are capital-scarce.
-Yet increasingly emerging market firms are acquiring assets in developed countries.
-Using transaction-specific acquisition data and firm-level accounting data we evaluate the post-acquisition performance of publicly traded U.S. firms that have been acquired by firms from emerging markets over the period 1980-2007.
+This paper examines the recent upsurge in foreign direct investment by emerging-market firms into the United States.
+Traditionally, direct investment flowed from developed to developing countries, bringing with it superior technology, organizational capital, and access to international capital markets, yet increasingly there is a trend towards "capital flowing uphill" with emerging market investors acquiring a broad range of assets in developed countries.
+Using transaction-specific information and firm-level accounting data we evaluate the operating performance of publicly traded U.S. firms that have been acquired by firms from emerging markets over the period 1980-2007.
 Our empirical methodology uses a difference-in-differences approach combined with propensity score matching to create an appropriate control group of non-acquired firms.
 The results suggest that emerging country acquirers tend to choose U.S. targets that are larger in size (measured as sales, total assets and employment), relative to matched non-acquired U.S. firms before the acquisition year.
 In the years following the acquisition, sales and employment decline while profitability rises, suggesting significant restructuring of the target firms.